Zhang Ci: Fu Liu, Fu Shuang, Fu Sou and Fu Wu's Rebellion

 Under Fu Jian, Zhang Ci saw his first noted military activity during the rebellion of Fu Liu (苻柳), Fu Shuang (苻雙), Fu Sou (苻廋) and Fu Wu (苻武) in 368.
 He and Yang An were tasked in capturing Shancheng (陝城, in modern Sanmenxia, Henan) from Fu Sou but were told by Fu Jian to avoid engaging in battle but rather stock up on supplies until Fu Shuang and Fu Wu were defeated.
 After Shuang, Wu and also Liu were subdued, Zhang Ci and Yang An were joined by Deng Qiang and Wang Jian (王鑒) to spearhead the assault on the rebel's last stronghold.
 Fu Sou and Shancheng were captured at the end of the year, thus leaving Fu Jian victorious over the rebellion.

 Conquest of Former Yan

 In 370, Zhang Ci participated in Former Qin's conquest of Former Yan as a subordinate of Wang Meng.
 During the siege of Jincheng, Yang An struggled to capture the city from Murong Zhuang (慕容莊) until he was reinforced from Wang Meng.
 They dug tunnels under the city walls and had Zhang Ci to lead a hundred brave men to infiltrate the city.
-Zhang Ci did so, and after giving out a load cry, they broke open the gate to allow the Qin soldiers to enter and capture Murong Zhuang.
+Zhang Ci did so, and after giving out a loud cry, they broke open the gate to allow the Qin soldiers to enter and capture Murong Zhuang.
 Later, when Murong Ping's army met face to face with Wang Meng's at the Battle of Luchuan, Zhang Ci, Deng Qiang and Xu Cheng led their troops head on and routed the numerically superior Yan soldiers.
 Qin would annex all of Yan that same year.